AGhost-7/docker-dev/readme.md

 There is only a `latest` tag for the scala image.
 - `pg-dev`: Postgresql image with pgcli, a command line client with autocompletions and syntax highlighting.
-Tags correspond to the Postgresql version, and the only version currently available is Postgresql 9.3.
+Tags correspond to the Postgresql version, and the only version currently available is Postgresql 9.3 (so there's just a `9.3` tag atm).

 ## Vim Configuration
 Vim configurations are broken down into three parts: